Back Pain · Program · Freedom

 I've been the man who couldn't trust his own back.

-I come from elite rugby.
-I know what it is to have a body that performs on demand and I know exactly what it takes from you when that body starts saying no.
+I come from elite rugby, and I've spent 10+ years coaching since.
+I know what it takes when a body that performs on demand starts saying no.

-When my back went, I got the same runaround you have.
-Rest it.
-Stretch it.
-Manage it.
-What nobody handed me was a plan to rebuild, to come back stronger than before the pain, not just quieter.
+When my back went, I got the same runaround you have: rest it, stretch it, manage it.
+Nobody handed me a plan to rebuild, to come back stronger, not just quieter.

-So I built the plan I wish I'd had, with the tools elite sport gave me: assessment, progression, load, stripped of ego and sized for real life.
-One outcome: a back you don't have to think about anymore.
+So I built the plan I wish I'd had: assessment, progression, load, stripped of ego, sized for real life.
+One outcome: a back you don't have to think about.

 I'm not here to pity you or baby you.
 I respect what you're carrying, and I know you're capable of a lot more than "careful."
 Let's go get it.